CtrlK

 If the Unit applies but you want to know what's flagged on it, inspect ApplyWarnings instead (cub unit get shows it, or query with --where "LEN(ApplyWarnings) > 0").
 Same fix loop — correcting the data re-runs the Trigger and clears the warning — but there's no apply block forcing the issue, so warnings persist until someone chooses to address them.

 Never bypass a gate by dropping the Trigger, deleting the Filter, demoting it to --warn, or editing gate state directly.
-If a rule is genuinely wrong, fix the Trigger in platform (with --change-desc recording why) so the whole fleet benefits.
+If a rule is genuinely wrong, fix the Trigger in platform so the whole fleet benefits; use the Trigger entity's supported description/history fields rather than the Unit-only --change-desc flag.

 Tool boundary